-During the year 2018, K-1 submitted revised Fire PSA to PNRA for review and approval which is under review.
+K-1submittedrevisedFire PSA to PNRA for review and the review process was completed.

 A dedicated group is working on ageing management at K-1 which also takes support from external organizations on Ageing Management activities.

 During the reporting period, all safety related activities were performed under surveillance by QAD of K-1 and regulatory oversight of PNRA.